M. Eric Johnson

-His teaching and research focuses on the IT strategy in supply chain management and impact of information technology on healthcare.
-Through grants from the National Institute of Standards and Technology, Department of Justice, the Department of Homeland Security, and the National Science Foundation, he is studying how information security and trust effect supply chain relationships.
-His book, Managing Information Risk and the Economics of Security (Springer 2009) examines how organizations can protect their information assets.
-He has testified before the US Congress on information security and collaboration and published many related articles in the Financial Times, Sloan Management Review, Harvard Business Review, and CIO Magazine.
+The Economics of Financial and Medical Identity Theft (2012) exposes the information security challenges in US Healthcare.
+He also edited the book, Managing Information Risk and the Economics of Security (Springer 2009), which examines how organizations can protect their information assets.
+He has published many related articles in the Wall Street Journal, Financial Times, Sloan Management Review, Harvard Business Review, and CIO Magazine.